jpmckeown/McElreath_MMSE/README.md

 # mres
-Masters by Research, for data, code, and writing.
+M.Sc. by Research, for data and code.